KxSystems/docs/docs/ml/toolkit/xval.md

 0.9999905 0.9999906 0.9999905 0.9999905 0.9999905
 ```

-!!! note
-        This form of cross validation is also known as 'repeated random sub-sampling validation'.
+This form of cross validation is also known as _repeated random sub-sampling validation_.
 This has advantages over K-fold when observations are not wanted in equi-sized bins or where outliers could heavily bias a classifier.

-More information is available [here](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#Repeated_random_sub-sampling_validation).
+<i class="fab fa-wikipedia-w"></i>
+[Repeated random sub-sampling validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)#Repeated_random_sub-sampling_validation "Wikipedia")

 ## `.ml.xval.pcsplit`